hmrc/lisa-api/resources/public/api/conf/2.0/testdata/withdrawal-charge.md

       "code": "INVALID_MONETARY_AMOUNT",
       "message": "Amount cannot be negative, and can only have up to 2 decimal places", "path": "/withdrawalAmount"
     },
     {
-      "code": "MISSING_FIELD",
-      "message": "This field is required",
-      "path": "/withdrawalChargeAmount"
-    },
-    {
       "code": "INVALID_FORMAT",